PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-bulk-actions.md

 ## How to create custom Bulk action?

 PrestaShop already comes with a bunch of Bulk actions that are available for use in your Grids or for extending PrestaShop grids.
-However, in some use cases you may find that exisitng Bulk actions does not fit your needs.
-Luckly, there's a solution, you can create custom Bulk actions.
+However, in some use cases you may find that existing Bulk actions do not fit your needs.
+Luckily, there is a solution, you can create custom Bulk actions.

 First, you need to create Bulk action itself: